lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 ~~~

 >
 3\.
-Derive a shared secret from the integer z:
+Derive a shared secret from the integer z using a Key Derivation Function (KDF):

 ~~~
        SS = KDF(z)